chaunceyt/test-infra/experiment/flake-tracker/README.md

 ## Parameters and environment ##
 At present no parameters are required to run the program future versions may have the following cmd line flags TODO
---config file YAML file that contains report configuration --gh-token GitHub Oauth2 token
+* --config file YAML file that contains report configuration, tabgroups, project boards, output format, datastore
+* --gh-token / env var GitHub Oauth2 token
---tab-group TestGrid TabGroup
+* --tab-group TestGrid TabGroup
---project-board GithubProjectBoard yaml
+* --project-board GithubProjectBoard yaml
---output Output format - json, csv, org
+* --output Output format - json, csv, org
---port - if specificed starts a server listenting on port and displays a HTML version of the report
+* --port - if specificed starts a server listenting on port and displays a HTML version of the report